simonambridge/RestServer/README.md

 $ mvn clean compile
 ```

-To start the web service use the command:
+To start the Jetty web service use the command:
 ```
 $ mvn jetty:run
 ```
-To bind to a specific interface or port (other than localhost and the default of 8080) use:
+By defualt the service will bind to port 8080 on localhost.
+To bind to a specific interface or port use:
 ```
 $ mvn jetty:run -DcontactPoints=<server IP address> -Djetty.port=<port number>
 ```
-For example - to run on a server with an IP of 10.0.0.4 and run the service on port 7001, and persist the web service after logging out use:
+For example - to run on a server with an IP of 10.0.0.4 and run the service on port 7001, and persist the web service after logging out of your terminal use:
 ```
 $ nohup mvn jetty:run -DcontactPoints=10.0.0.4 -Djetty.port=7001 &
 ```

-The RestServer provides hooks to create entry points that can return either of the following:
-* JSON
-* HTML

 ##Set Up Solr with DSE